Codepoints/blog.codepoints.net/posts/brand-new-unicode-rest-api.md

 date: 2013-07-16T06:40:00
 title: "Brand-new Unicode REST API"
 tags: ["unicode", "rest api", "json", "cors", "github", "http"]
+description: Our REST API is here and ready for you to play with it.
 ---

 This is a buzzword-filled post to say the least.
 We have just published our